-# Step Instructions Results 5.
-Perform Windows Installer best practices and operating system compatibility testing on all of the packages in the Application Catalog, first select the Analyze tab in the Application Manager ribbon.
-Then, select the Applications group in the Application Manager tree, and click Execute Tests. compatibility testing
+Step Instructions Results 5.
+5. Perform Windows Installer best practices and OS compatibility testing To perform Windows Installer best practices and operating system compatibility to packages in the Application Catalog, first select the Analyze tab in the Application select the Analyze tab in the Application Manager ribbon.
 Note • For more information, see Performing Compatibility and Best Practices Testing.